-“Anna looks like a princess,” Millen gave a squeal that sounded like a shrill.
+“Anna looks like a princess,” Millen gave a squeal that sounded shrill.
 Catrina watched as the boy flew across the room and wrapped his arms around his stunned sister.

 “Goodness is that really Anna,” Frank asked, as they watched the boys rush over to inspect their sister.
 “I can’t believe she was a girl the entire time!”

 “Hard to image - but she’s beautiful and all ours,” Catrina laughed, and reached up to kiss her husband.
 “I think she is still having trouble adjusting to her new life.
 From what I understand, she’s been living as a boy for almost two years.”

 Frank shook his head at the thought.
 The sounds of the doorbell chiming startled everyone.
 Anna flew behind her brothers, her long skirt swishing.
 Who on Earth?
 Catrina thought and then smiled.
 She had forgotten.

 Frank unlocked and pulled open the heavy, oak door to reveal Jasper and Clinton Woodrow dressed in matching cashmere coats, thick scarves, and bowler hats.
 Clinton stepped forward, and with a teasing smile on his face, he reached up, grasped his hat, and removed it in one giant swoop.